Battle of Lonato: Lonato

 During the night, Ocskay at Salò started south along the lake road.
 Guieu marched north on an obscure lane, completely missing Ocskay, who reached Lonato's outskirts via Desenzano.
 Keeping Sporck's brigade to hold Gavardo, Quasdanovich sent Ott and Reuss south on 3 August.

 Ocskay's brigade attacked Lonato at dawn, defeated BG Jean Pijon's brigade, and captured its commander.
-Masséna, whose division lay between San Marco and Lonato, counterattacked the Austrians from the west at mid-day.
+Masséna, whose division lay between San Marco and Lonato, counterattacked the Austrians from the west at midday.
 Bonaparte directed the battle.
 Assaulted by the brigades of Pijon (now led by Colonel Jean-Andoche Junot) on the north, BG Claude Victor and BG Antoine Rampon in the center, and BG Jean Lorcet on the south, Ocskay's outnumbered men were driven from Lonato and pursued toward Desenzano.
 But Junot's men, plus the Guides and the 15th Dragoons, captured Desenzano first, freeing 150 French prisoners from Pijon's morning fight.
 Hemmed in by his enemies, Ocskay surrendered with the rump of his brigade.
 The rest scattered across the countryside.
 During the fighting in Desenzano, Junot suffered severe saber cuts on his head from Austrian cavalrymen.